|Home Page||Our Grants||Additional Support & Links||About Us||Contact Us||Publications||Upcoming Events & News|

 Upcoming Events & News

 If you are thinking of changing fuel suppliers and would like to benefit from our fuel grants please contact us before switching over.
 This is because we are unable to work with all the suppliers in the market.
-Currently we only work with the following companies: British Gas, Co-operative Energy, EDF, EON, Npower, Scottish Power, Southern Electric and Utility Warehouse.
+Currently we only work with the following companies: British Gas, Co-operative Energy, EDF, EON, Npower, Scottish Power, SSE (Southern Electric) and Utility Warehouse.
 If you would like to know more, please call us on: 020 8941 7866.